RatulMaharaj/Gatsby/src/posts/an-intro-to-actuarial-science.md

 Exemptions from writing some of these exams can be attained by meeting certain requirements at the university you attend.
 You can find more detailed information about these exams <a target= "_blank" href="https://www.actuarialsociety.org.za/student-zone/2019-curriculum-page/">here</a>, You may also find the <a target="_blank" href="https://www.actuarialsociety.org.za/download/course-structure-2019/?wpdmdl=8644%22%3E%3Cb%3E%20Course%20Structure%20or%20Roadmap%3C/b%3E%3C/a%3E%20%3Cdiv%20class=%22author-journals%22%3E%3Cb%3EAuthor:%3C/b%3E%3Cbr%3E%3Cdiv%20class=%22expects%22%3E%3C/div%3E%20%3C/div%3E%20%20%20%20%20%20%20%20%20%3C/div%3E%3Cbr%3E%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%20%3Cdiv%20class=%22%20pull-template%22%20align=%22left%22%3E%3Ca%20target=%22_blank%22%20href=%22Course%20Structure%20or%20Roadmap%22%3E%3C/a%3E%20%20%20%20%20%20%20%20%20%20%20%20%20%20%3C/div%3E%20%20%20%20%3C/div%3E%3C/div%3E">ASSA course map</a> to be quite useful, if you're interested.

-# Which universities offer actuarial science?
+# Which universities offer Actuarial Science?

 In South Africa, the following universities have structured actuarial science programmes and are accredited with the Actuarial Society of South Africa: